Max Brose: Nazi affiliation, activity during World War II

-Brose joined the Nazi Party on May 1, 1933, and joined the National Socialist Motor Corps in the fall of 1933.
-By 1935, the Nazi Party controlled Coburg, and Brose was appointed the president of the Coburg Chamber of Industry and Commerce (IHK).
-He served as president until it was dissolved in 1943.
+Brose joined the Nazi Party on 1 May 1933, and joined the National Socialist Motor Corps in the fall of 1933.
+By 1935, the Nazi Party controlled Coburg, and Brose was appointed president of the Coburg Chamber of Industry and Commerce (IHK).
+He was president until it was dissolved in 1943.
 Brose was named a Wehrwirtschaftsführer in 1938.

 During World War II, Brose's automotive company manufactured gasoline canisters and armaments for the German military, partly using forced labor.
 German historian Andreas Dornheim alleged that Brose served as the company's defense officer, appointed by the German Army High Command and worked with the Gestapo to monitor his workforce for political compliance.

 The family-owned company and the family have long said that Brose was a non-ideological member of the Nazi Party who treated his company's forced laborers, largely Soviet prisoners of war, well and had tried to minimize Nazi influence in Coburg.
 According to a research study by the University of Erlangen and financed by the Brose company, in a postwar denazification court hearing, Brose was ultimately classified as a “follower,” the second-lowest of five levels of complicity, and fined.
 The study came under scrutiny from scholars for its lack of independence and academic rigor.

 At the end of the war, he was tried and convicted as a Mitläufer, a person who was not charged with Nazi crimes but whose involvement with the Nazi Party was considered so significant that they could not be exonerated for the crimes of the Nazi regime.

 Street naming controversy

 Coburg

-In 2004, Brose's grandson Michael Stoschek, the CEO of Brose Fahrzeugteile, first tried to have his grandfather honored with a street name in Coburg.
-After the city refused, Brose Fahrzeugteile allegedly ceased charitable donations to the city, but the city died that the it had been put under financial pressure.
+In 2004, Brose's grandson Michael Stoschek, the CEO of Brose Fahrzeugteile, first tried to have his grandfather honoured with a street name in Coburg.
+After the city refused, Brose Fahrzeugteile allegedly ceased charitable donations to the city, but the city denied that it had been put under financial pressure.

 After the Brose-financed study of Brose was released, Stoschek renewed his effort in 2015.
-The city, citing the research voted to "rehabilitate" Brose and honor him with a "Max-Brose-Straße," despite protests from the Central Council of Jews in Germany, the country's largest Jewish organization.
+The city, citing the research voted to "rehabilitate" Brose and honour him with a "Max-Brose-Straße," despite protests from the Central Council of Jews in Germany, the country's largest Jewish organization.
 Brose Fahrzeugteile is one of the city's largest employers.

 Other cities

 In the 21st century, Stoschek and the Brose company have campaigned to rename streets near the company factories throughout Europe after Max Brose.
-Brose has streets named after him in Hallstadt and Weil im Schönbuch, Germany, and in Prievidza, Slovakia.
+Brose has streets named after him in Hallstadt and Weil im Schönbuch, Germany, in London, Ontario, Canada, and in Prievidza, Slovakia.